For decades, students across San Diego County have been attending 6th Grade Camp at Cuyamaca Outdoor School (COS).

-To help teachers, parents, and students capture some of the great experiences had at camp, COS has launched its home edition, complete with videos, activities, lessons, and more, to engage students in science and connect them to nature right from their own homes.
+To help teachers, parents, and students capture some of the great experiences at camp, COS launched a home edition, complete with videos, activities, lessons, and more, to engage students in science and connect them to nature right from their own homes.

-“Our staff thought it would be fun to share with people videos of them out in nature in hopes that it would encourage students and families to do the same,” said Principal Greg Schuett in this welcome video.
-“We are looking forward to sharing science and nature with as many people as we can.”
+“Our staff thought it would be fun to share videos of them out in nature in hopes that it would encourage students and families to do the same,” said principal Greg Schuett.
+“We are hoping to share science and nature with as many people as we can.”